Best VPN with Port Forwarding: 5 Leading VPNs to Choose from in 2023

 The main reason why is security concerns.
 VPN providers use NAT firewalls to block unwanted connections.
 Port forwarding allows you to circumvent those firewall rules, which decreases security and privacy.
 This is why many VPNs don’t allow port forwarding as it can allow dangerous connections to access the network.

 NAT firewalls are a powerful form of protection.
 However, sometimes they block the connections that the VPN users might want to have.
-For example, after connecting to a VPN you might find that you cannot download videos from your favorite site due to the firewall blocking it.
+For example, after connecting to a VPN, you might find that you cannot download videos from your favorite site due to the firewall blocking it.
 This can also cause some interruptions in P2P connections too.
-It can prevent you from connecting to the peers and limit the download speeds.
+It can prevent you from connecting to your peers and limit the download speeds.

-Port Forwarding and Torrenting
+Port Forwarding VPNs and Torrenting

 One activity that VPN firewalls can potentially interfere with is torrenting.
 Torrenting relies on seeding – connecting to people who want to download your files.
 Seeding is necessary for people to be able to torrent anything at all.

-VPNs may limit your connections to the peers and make you unable to contribute to the upload rate.
+VPNs may limit your connections to peers and make you unable to contribute to the upload rate.
 Port forwarding is a way to get around this limitation.
-It allows the connections from many users and forwards them to the torrent client.
+It allows connections from many users and forwards them to the torrent client.
 The downside of this is that it allows connections to pass the NAT firewall.

 If you are not interested in contributing to the upload rate, then you don’t have to worry about port forwarding too much.
-The only way that torrenting on a VPN would be impossible is if a VPN provider does not support P2P traffic at all.
+The only way torrenting on a VPN would be impossible is if a VPN provider does not support P2P traffic at all.
 That being said, some torrenting platforms will not allow you to download files unless you contribute to the upload rate.
 In those cases, a VPN with port forwarding might be necessary.

-When you enable port forwarding you increase the number of peers you can connect to.
+When you enable port forwarding, you increase the number of peers you can connect to.
 This greatly increases download/seeding speeds.
 In other words, opening up port forwarding allows you to connect with more peers, so you can download from a larger number of nodes at once.

 Here is another way of putting the point: without any open ports, your torrent client has to start each connection to other clients.
 Opening up port forwarding allows other clients to find you, so you can get more connections.